 In 1989, Project Angel Food was conceived by a group of caring friends driven to action after witnessing their loved ones' health deteriorate as a result of disease and the malnutrition that accompanies it.
 Project Angel Food's first meals were cooked and delivered out of a donated church kitchen.
 In January 2013, Project Angel Food marked its 24th year of uninterrupted service.
-In that time, they have cooked and delivered more than 8 million meals.
-Today, Project Angel Food is a nationally-recognized organization with an involved Board of Directors, a professional staff and more than 3,500 active volunteers.
-Yet their goals remain consistent: they continue to combat the hardships endured by people with HIV/AIDS, cancer and other lifethreatening illnesses through cooking and delivering free, nutritious meals to their homes.
+In that time, Project Angel Food has cooked and delivered more than 8 million meals.
+Today, Project Angel Food is a nationally-recognized organization with an involved Board of Directors, a professional staff and more than 1,500 active volunteers.
+Yet its goals remain consistent: it continues to combat the hardships endured by people with HIV/AIDS, cancer and other life-threatening illnesses through cooking and delivering free, nutritious meals to their homes.